 I’ve been quiet for some time, both for day- and swingtrading.
 The reason is quite simple: In January 2018 I decided to take a one year sabbatical from daytrading.
 Two years later and I’ve still not made any efforts to get back into the game.
 And, quite frankly, I doubt I will ever daytrade again.
 I stopped due to poor performance from mid-2017 and lack of motivation, the latter probably a result of the former.
 I guess I was tired of the routine of trading, doing mostly the same day in and day out for about 17 years.
 My temporary break has by now turned into something permanent.
-I’m still dabbling in swingtrades using Amibroker, but this is more like side project.
-Later in the article I give some more reasons for not daytrading anymore.
+However, I’m still doing swingtrading using Amibroker and Interactive Brokers.

 - 3 973 days of trading.

 - 3 202 winning days, a win-ratio of 80.5%.

 - My best period, 2004 until end of 2009, had 1392 winning days and only 114 losing days, a win ratio of 93%.

 - An average winning day was on average three times bigger than an average losing day for the whole period.

 - Best year was 2008.
 Nine losing days of 254 trading days.
 Most money made on the long side by providing liquidity.

 - Best month: October 2008.